-Yes, if you have a companion to assist you — otherwise you will have to pay for an assistant, which is about $70.00 per day.
+Yes, if you have a companion to assist you, otherwise you will have to pay for an assistant which is about $70.00 per day.
 Air China does have a free baggage allowance for wheelchairs on their transpacific flights only.
-For travel on intra-China flights, the regulations vary from airport to airport, and excess baggage fees may be charged.
-Some intra-China flights are not operated by Air China, and their policy on wheelchair may vary greatly.
-Please note — some places are not accessible for a wheelchair.
+For travel on intra-China flights the regulations vary from airport to airport and excess baggage fees may be charged.
+Some intra-China flights are not operated by Air China, and their policy on wheelchairs may vary greatly.
+Some places are not easily accessible for a wheelchair.
 Please read more about China Spree's policy on travelers needing walking assistance.

 What facilities and services do our hotels normally provide?

-All hotels on your China trip have Foreign Currency Exchange Service, a business center with access to Internet and fax, postal service, gym, and International Direct Dialing telephone in your room.
-You may also find a hair dryer, iron, converter and adaptor (subject to limited supplies) with housekeeping.
+All hotels on your China trip have a Foreign Currency Exchange Service, a business center with access to the Internet and fax, postal service, gym, and International Direct Dialing telephone in your room.
+You may also find a hair dryer, iron, converter, and adaptor (subject to limited supplies) with housekeeping.
 Many hotels have swimming pools.

 What is the voltage requirement in China?